PFENet++: Boosting Few-shot Semantic Segmentation with the Noise-filtered Context-aware Prior Mask: Experiments

 However, every rose has its thorn so does the contextual information since it might introduce unfiltered information that gives a rise to trivial responses on the prior masks.
 As demonstrated by the Exp.~\bignum{2}, if the NSM is not equipped for screening those noises induced by the additional contextual information, the performance is notably impaired, compared to Exp.~\bignum{1} and Exp.~\bignum{8}.
 With this finding, we can conclude that both CAPM and NSM are mutual-complementary and indispensable so as to achieve a promising performance.

 \pamiparagraph{Comparison with other context enrichment modules.} The purpose of CAPM is to leverage more contextual information during the prior generation process, thus CAPM performs regional matching with different patch sizes in Eq.~\eqref{eqn:multi_patch_similarity} to form correlation matrices that will be then processed by NSM for yielding the final prior mask.

-Alternatively, directly applying context enrichment modules like Pyramid Pooling Module (PPM)~\cite{pspnet} and Atrous Spatial Pyramid Pooling (ASPP) module~\cite{aspp} to the extracted high-level feature map seems to be another attainable way that provides a wider scope for individual elements in the one-to-one correlation calculation process as Eq.~\eqref{eqn:similarity_matrix}.
+Alternatively, directly applying context enrichment modules like Pyramid Pooling Module (PPM)~\cite{pspnet}, Atrous Spatial Pyramid Pooling (ASPP) module~\cite{aspp} and Graph Attention Unit (GAU)~\cite{Zhang_2019_ICCV} to the extracted high-level feature map seems to be another attainable way that provides a wider scope for individual elements in the one-to-one correlation calculation process as Eq.~\eqref{eqn:similarity_matrix}.

 Experiments in Table~\ref{tab:ablation_study} show that, compared to the results of NSM+CAPM, both PPM and ASPP fall short of the generalization ability to unseen categories, because CAPM as well as the origin prior mask transform the high-level semantic information into the class-insensitive formats, \ie, prior masks whose values range from 0 to 1, to avoid the over-fitting issue.
 However, PPM and ASPP directly apply parameterized modules that are prone to overly rely on the high-level features to yield high-quality prior masks on base classes during training, leading to a rather inferior performance on novel classes.